zx80/flask-simple-auth/README.md

 #### Password Management

-Password authentication is performed for the following authentication
+Password authentication is performed for the following authentication schemes:
-schemes: `param`, `basic`, `http-basic`, `http-digest`, `digest`, `password`.
+`param`, `basic`, `http-basic`, `http-digest`, `digest`, `password`.

+The provided password management comprises handling password verification in the application, relying on standard password hashing schemes and a user-provided function to retrieve the password hash (`get_user_pass`), and/or delegating the whole verification process to a user-provided function (`password_check`).

-For checking passwords the password (salted hash) must be retrieved through `get_user_pass(user)`.
+For checking passwords internally, the password (salted hash) must be retrieved through `get_user_pass(user)`.
-This function must be provided by the application when the module is initialized.
+This function must be provided when the module is initialized.
 Because this function is cached by default, the cache expiration must be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.

 The following configuration directives are available to configure `passlib` password checks:

 - `FSA_PASSWORD_SCHEME` password scheme to use for passwords.
   Default is `bcrypt`.
   See [passlib documentation](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.html)
   for available options.
-  Set to `None` to disable password checking.
+  Set to `None` to disable internal password checking.
 - `FSA_PASSWORD_OPTS` relevant options (for `passlib.CryptContext`).
   Default is `{'bcrypt__default_rounds': 4, 'bcrypt__default_ident': '2y'}`.